dgnerlab/unbreakable-user-permalink/README.md

 ```
 dadad
 ```
-Special thanks to @x who
+# 🕹 Behind
+A simple snippet that would be embarrassing to even call it a plugin is purely for me.
+But I'm sharing it in case anyone wants a similar feature.
+Special thanks to <a href="https://rading.kr/">@rading</a> who